NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) to ssh
 to the EMR cluster's master node.
 And then get into sparks shell and run the sql join example to verify GPU operation.

+Note: Use `hadoop` user for SSH and below command.

 ```bash
 spark-shell